So you’ve just set up a company in 2025 and might be asking yourself: what’s next?

 • Powers and duties of directors

-This is similar (but different!) to what you can expect to see in a Shareholders Agreement.
+This overview is similar – yet distinct – from what you would include in a Shareholders Agreement.

 Shareholders Agreements